fmezou/lappupdate/docs/lapptrack_user_guide/report_template.rst

 .. default-domain:: py
 .. default-role:: any

-.. _report_template:
+.. _lapptrack-userguide_report-template:

 Report Template
 ===============
 .. sectionauthor:: Frédéric MEZOU <frederic.mezou@free.fr>

-This file contains the configuration of the logging facility used by the `lapptrack` script.
+This file contains the configuration of the logging facility used by the :doc:`lapptrack` script.
 It use a structure similar to what’s found in Microsoft Windows INI files.
 See the `Configuration file format
 <logging-config-fileformat>` section to have details about the file format.